PawelLipski/utils/blog.md

 Also, our PR for ??? received a couple of comments which we then fixed on a separate commit... thus throwing ??? out of sync with its parent branch ???
 And... that's exactly a _jungle_ like that where `git machete` comes to rescue.

 # What's macheting really about... `status` and `update` subcommands
+TODO maybe `go` also here

+Let's now run `git machete status` and see the result:

+!!! add the picture

+Now we see the branch tree with coloring of edges.
+Red edge means ???
+Green edge means ???
+Also, there is this (out of sync with origin) ??? message

+Running `git machete status --list-commits` (or `git machete s -l` for short) also prints the commits introduced on each branch:

+!!! add pic

-!!! say sth about fork point!
+!!! say sth about fork point!! `the commit at which the history of the branch actually diverges from the history of any other branch`

 # A few other useful hacks... `diff`, `go`, `add`, `reapply`, `slide-out`

-To see the changes introduced since the fork point of the current branch,
+To see the changes introduced since the fork point of the current branch, run `git machete diff`.

+`git machete go` helps quickly navigate between branches in the tree.
+`git machete go up` and `git machete go down` check out the upstream branch or downstream branch of the current branch (if defined).
+`git machete go root` goes all the way upstream to the root of the tree (where a `develop` or `master` branch is usually located).
+`git machete go prev` and `git machete go next` switch to the previous or next branch in the order of definition (or simply just previous/next line in the ladder definition file).

+`git machete add --onto [<target-upstream>] [<branch>]` ????

+`slide-out` subcommand comes somewhat trick
 All commands supported by `git machete` can be found under `git machete help`.
 Run `git machete help <command>` for a more specific doc for the given command.

 # Appendix: fork point - not so easy business...

 The fork point commit (the commit at which the history of the branch actually diverges from the history of any other branch) is determined with a heuristics that uses `git reflog`.
 It's generally not trivial to find a correct fork point in every case, so a heurestics is applied that compares the *commit-wise* history (aka `git log`) of the given branch